riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 - Oracle queries cost at least 1000 CPU cycles.

   World records for Diffie-Hellman operations reported by {{eBATS}}
-   have not improved below 28 000 CPU cycles (gls254 on the Intel Cascade Lake microarchitecture), after many years of incremental improvements.
+   have not improved below 28 000 CPU cycles (gls254 on the AMD Zen2 microarchitecture), after many years of incremental improvements.

 These assumptions imply a lower bound of 100 nanoseconds per query.